IgnitionBoulder/2015week2/deliverables/README.md

 An Iterator is an object that enables traversing of containers, particularly lists.

 **What are hashes?**<br>
 Hashes store related information by giving reusable labels to pieces of our data.
+Hashes simply pair up two things: a key and a value.

 **What is a library?**<br>
 A library is a collection of precompiled routines/modules that a program can use.
 These routines/modules are stored in object format.